 The Best Cheap Stocks To Buy Now

-After tumbling sharply in the early months of the COVID-19 pandemic, stocks rallied hard through the bulk of 2020, and they’re continuing to rise through the first few weeks of 2021.
-Even in the midst of rising COVID-19 infections and an ongoing impeachment trial of former President Trump, nothing seems to be holding this market back.
+After tumbling sharply in the early months of the COVID-19 pandemic, stocks rallied hard through the bulk of 2020, and they’re continuing to rise through the first half of 2021.
+Even with the specter of rising inflation and interest rates, nothing seems to be holding this market back.

 Even though the market appears to be overvalued by some metrics, stocks can often stretch the rubber band much further than expected before coming back down to Earth.
 At these times, some investors look towards low-dollar stocks for additional investment ideas rather than chasing all the high-dollar market winners that make headlines every night.